mmonfils/neighborhood-lab-dsm/CODE_OF_CONDUCT.md

 # Front Porch Standards

 ## Our Goal
 We want to build a stronger community, block by block.
 To make that happen, we need a space that is welcoming, helpful, and deeply respectful of the diverse history and people living across central Iowa.
-Inspired by Dr. Ralph Bunche, we believe the most durable systems are built locally through mutual understanding and clear, objective facts.
+Inspired by the example of Maria Pearson, we believe the most durable networks are built locally through direct action, mutual understanding, and a fierce dedication to grassroots community sovereignty.

 ## Our Standards